 A Language Barrier Could Exist

 If countries are close to the U.S., that doesn't always mean they have proficient English speakers.
 When nearshoring software developers, it's essential to avoid the language barrier by adequate recruitment testing.
-Otherwise, you may find your team miscommunicating when working on projects.
+Otherwise, you may find your in-house team miscommunicating when working on projects.
 However, it's worth noting that the language barrier is always a risk when building a remote workforce and is not related to nearshoring per se.

-Companies That Use Nearshore Software Engineers
+Companies That Nearshore Software Engineers

-Many U.S. companies rely on nearshore development programmers, including the giants such as Google, Apple, and Facebook.
+Many U.S. companies rely on nearshore developers, including the giants such as Google, Apple, and Facebook.
 Setting up data centers for such world-class companies is not an easy task, and nearshoring is the ideal solution.
 Having remote programmers in nearby countries proves cost-effective and supplies the resources and tech talent these companies need for providing quality services quickly.

-Why Latin America Is Optimal for Nearshoring
+Why Nearshoring Latin America Is Optimal

 Same or Adjacent Time Zones